Nippon Egao Hyakkei

 "Nippon Egao Hyakkei" (ニッポン笑顔百景) is a single that the Japanese female idol group Momoiro Clover Z released under the alias of Momoclo Tei Ichimon (桃黒亭一門, Momo Kuro Tei Ichimon).
 The single was published in Japan on September 5, 2012.

 Details

 The first verse of the song is simply the full name of Japanese folktale character Jugemu.

-The title track is an ending theme for the anime Joshiraku.
+The title track is the ending theme for the anime Joshiraku.
 The Yoshida Brothers accompany with shamisens.

 Reception

 The CD single debuted at 6th place in the Oricon Weekly Singles Chart.

 Since its release, the song was popular between Joshiraku fans and also from anime fans in general (since it was Joshiraku's ending credits rollout song), but in late March 2021, the song became worldwide popular seemingly out of nowhere, since a lot of mini-clips from TikTok came out imitating the now iconic side to side shake hip scene at the start and end of the ending credits roll out.
 This sudden popularity went so far that after 9 years, Momoiro Clover Z made a music video based on the song, resembling almost exactly the ending video from the anime originally came from.